 A major aspect of the Trust’s work is the digital recovery and preservation of the oldest and most vulnerable titles in the Radharc series, not only for their own sake but for their value to researchers and public alike, who may on the one hand see these earliest titles simply as nostaligic jaunts through 1960s Ireland or fine examples of vintage programme-making, and on the other as thought-provoking time-capsules filled with values and perspectives that can inform more current points of view.
-These fifteen documentary titles were scanned and digitally reconstructed at high resolution in 2015, and are shown here for the first time in full.
+With the co-operation of our archival partners and funding from the BAI these fifteen documentary titles were scanned and digitally reconstructed at high resolution in 2015, and are shown here for the first time in full.

 Images formerly blurred and buried for decades emerge from these cleaned and recovered versions to freshly reveal the works of skill and substance that engaged a Nation and will reward even a viewer already familiar with Radharc’s iconic documentaries.